ben-abraham/raven-trader-pro/README.md

 - [ ] Hard-Remove Trade Order (Invalidate the previous UTXO by using it in a transaction to yourself.)
 [Code exists but was removed with the bulk order changes]
 - [x] Settings menu
 - [x] -- RPC Connections
-- [ ] -- Preferred rvn/asset destination address
+- [ ] -- Preferred rvn/asset destination address (uses address pooling currently)
 - [ ] -- Previous order history age (remove records after x days)
 - [ ] -- Adjustable fee rate for optionally faster confirmation
 - [ ] IPFS content preview